settldgaming/settld_payment_test/README.md

 ## Configuration

 The page loads `/config.js` to determine API settings.
-The browser sends `POST /wallet/request` to the app server along with the bearer key entered in the form.
-The server uses that key in the `Authorization` header when forwarding the request to the Settld API.
+The browser sends `POST /wallet/request` to the app server without needing to supply an authorization token.
+The server includes its configured bearer token in the `Authorization` header when forwarding the request to the Settld API.
 On Vercel the serverless function exposes the following environment variables:

 - `SETTLD_API_BASE_URL` – base URL of the Settld API
+- `SETTLD_API_AUTH_TOKEN` – bearer token used when requesting wallets
 - `SETTLD_ETHERSCAN_TX_URL` (optional) – base URL for viewing transactions
   on a block explorer